MicrosoftLearning/dp-420-cosmos-db-dev/instructions/22-sdk-multi-region.md

     dotnet run
     ```

 1. Observe the output from the terminal.
-The name of the container and the current configured throughput should print to the console output.
+The HTTP status code and request charge (in RUs) should be printed to the console.

 1. Close the integrated terminal.